riencoertjens/manuvelsite/src/content/home-page.md

 ---
 templateKey: home-page
 sections:
+  - contentEN: '<a href="https://manuvel-be.myshopify.com">WEBSHOP MANUVÈL</a>'
+    contentNL: '<a href="https://manuvel-be.myshopify.com">WEBSHOP MANUVÈL</a>'
+    gold: true
+    height: '3'
+    tagline: You know you want it...
+    title: VISIT OUR WEBSHOP Now online !
+    width: '5'
   - contentEN: >-
       Downside : Manuvèl will be closed until May 11th in compliance with Belgian corona safety regulations .